 In Utah, living expenses and monthly budgeting needs continue changing.

-Because of this, many borrowers now compare:
+Because of this, many customers now compare:

 - repayment timing